thegworld/gtx-browser/docs/contributing.md

 Before being submitted, a change must pass the commit queue (CQ).
-The commit queue is an automated system which sends a patch to multiple try bots running different platforms: each try bot compiles Chromium with the patch and ensures the tests still pass on that platform.
+The commit queue is an automated system which sends a patch to multiple try bots running different platforms: each try bot compiles GTx Browser with the patch and ensures the tests still pass on that platform.

 To trigger this process, click **CQ Dry Run** in the upper right corner of the